 Makaon’s Collection of Aluminium Cans Sculptures

 Japanese artist Makaon is taking recycling aluminium cans to a whole new level.
 His sculptures are incredible, all made entirely from can off-cuts.
-His miniature replicas are astoundingly detailed!
-He used beer and soda cans to create models of animals, superheroes, villains and mythical creatures.
+Furthermore, his miniature replicas are astoundingly detailed!
+Moreover, he used beer and soda cans to create models of animals, superheroes, villains and mythical creatures.

 Dragon Made From Soda Aluminium Cans

 This creature below is named Shinkonryuu.
 It is a dragon made from hundreds of aluminium drink can pull tabs.
 It was built by amateur Japanese artist/sculptor OniMusha Kid, This was only his second piece.

 Shinkonryuu is about 14 inches long and 8 inches tall.
 It is an energy-feeding being.
 His creator says that it “inhabits the spirit of a person, where [it] obtains the necessary energy to live.
 In addition, when a person dies [it] moves to a new spirit.”